How do I respond to a child who reports abuse/neglect?

 How to Report?

-Reporting person(s) must report orally to the Department of Human Services or a law enforcement agency immediately upon knowing of suspected child abuse/neglect (C.R.S 19-3-307).
+Reporting person(s) must report orally to the Department of Human Services or a law enforcement agency immediately upon knowledge of suspected child abuse/neglect (C.R.S.
+19-3-307).

 All calls to the hotline are recorded and documented in the state information database system, TRAILS.

 When making a report, please have as much of the following information ready to provide: